-Examination of marking and recovery records obtained between 1972 and 1975 indicated that a large difference in the number of recoveries depending on where marking was conducted.
-For instance, 25 out of 73 whales marked during winter research cruises in the central and western Pacific were subsequently recovered, but 0 out of 38 marked in coastal areas were recovered.
-We conducted a post hoc likelihood ratio test for binomial proportions to evaluate that the null hypothesis that recovery probabilities associated with pelagic marking events ( $p{pelagic}$ ) was equal to recovery probabilities associated with coastal marking events ( $p{coastal}$ ).
-Since marking areas were temporally and spatially distanced from areas where whaling occurred during these years, this test can help assess whether wintering areas overlap between coastally and pelagically marked whales.
+294 natural mortality rates.
+Essentially, we want the marked cohort to be "representative" (with 295 respect to natural mortality and exploitation) of the entire population of sei whales for which we 296 wish to make inference.
+Due to data sparseness, it was not possible to test this assumption 297 definitively (e.g., with models permitting incomplete mixing of animals; see Hoenig et al. 298 (1998)).
+However, examination of marking and recovery records obtained between 1972 and 299 1975 indicated that a large difference in the number of recoveries depending on where marking 300 was conducted.
+For instance, 25 out of 73 whales marked during winter research cruises in the 301 central and western Pacific were subsequently recovered, but 0 out of 38 marked in coastal areas 302 were recovered.
+We conducted a post hoc likelihood ratio test for binomial proportions to 303 evaluate that the null hypothesis that recovery probabilities associated with pelagic marking 304 events $(p{pelagic})$ was equal to recovery probabilities associated with coastal marking events 305 (p{coastal}) .
+Since marking areas were temporally and spatially distanced from areas where whaling 306 occurred during these years, this test can help assess whether wintering areas overlap between 307 coastally and pelagically marked whales.